-Valley Animal Center
+About Valley Animal Center

-Uniting dogs and cats with loving people.
+To unite dogs and cats with loving people.

-By excelling at our Mission, we will be known as the leading resource for the health and well-being of companion animals.
+To be known as the leading resource for the health and well-being of companion animals.

-Leadership – Operate with integrity, transparency, and the courage to do the right thing.
+- Operate with integrity, transparency, and the courage to do the right thing.

-Respect – Collaborate, value diversity, and build strong relationships.
+- Collaborate, value diversity, and build strong relationships.

-Commitment – Be good stewards of resources entrusted to us.
+- Be good stewards of resources entrusted to us.

-Excellence – Pursue quality and learn to embrace change.
+- Pursue quality and learn to embrace change.

 Upon entering the shelter, cats are tested for Feline AIDS and Feline Leukemia.
-Both dogs and cats are spayed or neutered, fully vaccinated, micro-chipped, and administered any additional medical care as needed.
+Both dogs and cats are spayed or neutered, fully vaccinated, microchipped, and administered any additional medical care as needed.
 Even those once considered un-adoptable due to their medical conditions or disabilities have been rehabilitated and ultimately adopted into loving families.

-The Valley Animal Center is a community-supported organization.
+Valley Animal Center is a community-supported organization.
 Financial support is derived solely through donations from the community, grants, program services, and fundraising efforts.
 Unlike traditional shelters, no funds are received from government sources.

 The state-of-the-art dog and cat adoption centers emphasize comfortable and sanitary conditions.
 Separate dog and cat living quarters allow indoor/outdoor access and exposure to fresh air and natural sunlight.
 All employees adhere to strict cleaning and maintenance protocol.
-Anti-microbial flooring throughout the facility along with an air-ventilation system which completely exchanges the air in all animal areas are in place to combat the spread of any illnesses that may arise.
+Anti-microbial flooring throughout the facility, along with an air-ventilation system which completely exchanges the air in all animal areas, are in place to combat the spread of any illnesses that may arise.

-In 1992, the Valley Animal Center’s predecessor, the California Feline Foundation, was founded in Downtown Fresno as a no-kill shelter for cats.
+In 1992, Valley Animal Center’s predecessor, the California Feline Foundation, was founded in Downtown Fresno as a no-kill shelter for cats.

 For years, Fresno County’s animal control agencies have been overburdened with stray and surrendered dogs and cats.
 A variety of factors have contributed to the severe overpopulation and under-adoption of dogs and cats.
 These factors include:

-- Insufficient public awareness regarding the importance of spaying and neutering
+- insufficient public awareness regarding the importance of spaying and neutering